DataPowered/DataPowered.io_site/site/content/post/2019-05-24-post-generalised-additive-mixed-models-gamms-tourism.md

 The output is split between 'parametric' (unsmoothed) coefficients, and smooth terms.
 A key concept here is that of Effective Degrees of Freedom (EDF), which essentially tell you how 'wiggly' the fitted line is.
 For an EDF of 1, the predictor was estimated to have a __linear__ relationship to the outcome.
 Importantly, `mgcv` will __penalise__ overly wiggly lines to avoid overfitting, which suggests you can wrap all your continuous predictors within smoothing functions, and the model will determine whether/to what extent the data supports a wiggly shape.

-As a measure of overall fit for the `gamm` model, we also get an __Adjusted R-squared__ at the end of the output (other measures such as GCV are offered for `gam` models, but absent here - details in my slides).
+As a measure of overall fit for the `gamm` model, we also get an __Adjusted R-squared__ at the end of the output (other measures such as GCV - or Generalised Cross Validation - are offered for `gam` models, but absent for `gamm` - details in my slides).
 Judging by this, our model is doing a good job of describing our data, so we can move on to generating a forecast as well...
 After converting the standardised values back to the original scale, this is how our prediction compares to the raw visitor numbers:

 <img src="https://github.com/DataPowered/DataPowered.io_site/raw/master/site/content/graphics/2019-05-24-post-generalised-additive-mixed-models-gamms-tourism/PredVsObsSimplerGAMM.jpg" alt="Edinburgh Castle" style="width:100%">
 _While the prediction produced follows the original data quite closely, it's worth noting the confidence intervals are impractically large and (following the conversion back to the original scale), also dip below 0, which for visitor numbers makes little sense.
 Possible solutions could be using a different `family` option in `gamm()` (perhaps Poisson or Quasi-Poisson), or at least truncating the lower bound of the confidence intervals._